NBISweden/workshop-reproducible-research/docs/snakemake.md

 snakemake a_b.txt -R $(snakemake a_b.txt --list-code-changes)
 ```

 Clever, right?
-There are a bunch of these flags that you can see with `--help`.
+There are a bunch of these `--list-xxx-changes` flags that can help you keep track of your workflow.
+You can list all options with `snakemake --help`.
 Run with the `-D` flag again to make sure that the summary table now looks like expected.

 You might wonder where Snakemake keeps track of all these things?
 It stores all information in a hidden subdirectory called `.snakemake`.
 This is convenient since it's easy to delete if you don't need it anymore and everything is contained in the project directory.
 Just be sure to add it to `.gitignore` so that you don't end up tracking it.